simulogics/airlinesim-docs/content/docs/advanced/alliances-and-interlining/interlining/index.en.md

 We've talked about the costs associated with interlining, however maintaining connections between your own flights isn't free either!
 They are handled in the same way as external connections and require a number of staff to keep them running smoothly.

-The Interlining page offers an option to turn networking administration off by unchecking the Networking Enabled box.
+The Interlining page offers an option to turn networking administration on or off by checking or unchecking the Networking Enabled box.

 ![Enabling Networking](interlining_02.png "Enabling Networking")